hashicorp/terraform-enterprise-helm/docs/quickstart.md

 * Installing the included CA certificate into your local CA certificates or key store
 * Creating a host file entry for the load balancer for Terraform Enterprise
-* Testing your connection to Terraform Enterprise by inspecting the `_health_check` endpoint of Terraform Enterprise with `curl`
+* Testing your connection to Terraform Enterprise by inspecting the readiness endpoint with `curl`
 * Creating an administrative account and authenticating to Terraform Enterprise in the browser.

 Feel free to generate a new TLS key set and a CA certificate if you do not wish to install the included CA certificate.
 Alternatively, you could execute this configuration and testing procedure inside an isolated virtual machine.